Types of Counseling

 - Rehabilitation counseling

 - Substance abuse counseling

 - Educational Counseling

 It is not necessary to choose a specialty before you begin your master’s program in counseling, although many students go into their counseling programs with one in mind.

 Don’t be surprised if, during your 2-year degree and year of post-graduate work, you end up in an area you had not considered prior to grad school.
 Keep an open mind, and unless you truly know what type of counseling you would like to pursue, choose a counseling degree in a traditional setting or a counseling degree online, that offers a variety of options.

 In addition to the main specialties listed above, counselors can also assist their clients using techniques in areas such as these:

 - Eating disorder therapy

 Types of Mental Illnesses

-According to the National Institute for Mental Illness, approximately 26.2 percent of adult Americans (over one in four) are affected by some type of mental illness each year.
+According to the National Institute for Mental Illness, approximately 52.9 percent of adult Americans (about one in five) are affected by some type of mental illness each year.
 Here are some of the common mental illnesses that counselors work with: